livechat/livechat-public-docs/README.md

-# LiveChat Docs
+# LiveChat Platform Docs

 [![Netlify Status](https://api.netlify.com/api/v1/badges/64c9d8bf-8fe6-4481-91d9-4258c3b9ae91/deploy-status)](https://app.netlify.com/sites/livechat-public-docs/deploys)

 Hello 👋!

-The source (markdown & assets) for all of the APIs documentations.
-Rendered here: https://developers.livechat.com/docs/
+This is the for all of the [LiveChat Platform documentation](https://developers.livechat.com/docs/).

-## If you're new to LiveChat
+Our documents are written in the [MDX format](https://mdxjs.com/), so pay attention to our custom tags when contributing to the docs.

+## Who we are

-[LiveChat](https://www.livechat.com/) is an online customer service software with live support, help desk software and web analytics capabilities.
-It's used by more than 30,000 companies all over the world.
-You can find more information here: [LiveChat for Developers](https://developers.livechat.com/).
+Behind LiveChat, Inc. there is a team of [passionate people](https://www.livechat.com/team/) building online customer service software with online chat, help desk software, chatbot, and web analytics capabilities.

+With a suite of four products ([LiveChat](https://www.livechat.com/), [ChatBot](https://www.chatbot.com/), [HelpDesk](https://www.helpdesk.com/), [KnowledgeBase](https://www.knowledgebase.ai/)) and their powerful APIs, we power customer communication for 33,000 companies in 150 countries.

+[LiveChat Platform](https://developers.livechat.com/) is a range of products and services that can be used to build a variety of communication tools for businesses.
+Our [Developer Program](https://developers.livechat.com/) and [Marketplace](https://www.livechat.com/marketplace/) create an open ecosystem for developers, partners, and customers.

 ## Node version